About CVA

 History

-Carrabassett Valley Academy is the offshoot of the Sugarloaf Regional Ski Educational Foundation (SRSEF), which began operations in 1969 to help racers and freestylers sharpen their skills for competitive skiing.
+Carrabassett Valley Academy originated from the Sugarloaf Regional Ski Educational Foundation (SRSEF), which began operations in 1969 to help racers and freestylers enhance their skills for competitive skiing.

-While the tutorial program was successful, members of the SRSEF and the community of Carrabassett Valley wanted to establish a ski academy at Sugarloaf Mountain to support Maine athletes at home.
+Although the tutorial program was successful, members of the SRSEF and the Carrabassett Valley community sought to establish a ski academy at Sugarloaf Mountain to better support Maine athletes at home.

 CVA Opens its Doors for the First Time in 1982

-In the winter of 1982, spurred by visionary H. King Cummings and other enthusiastic pioneers, Carrabassett Valley Academy opens its doors for the first time as a five-month, winter-term tutorial program.
+In the winter of 1982, driven by the vision of H. King Cummings and other enthusiastic pioneers, Carrabassett Valley Academy opened its doors for the first time as a five-month, Winter Term tutorial program.

-CVA's charge is to develop a school for student-athletes based on the Greek ideal of developing equally the body, mind, and spirit.
-The program at Carrabassett Valley Academy is designed to provide the initial 15 enrolled students a high quality college-preparatory academic program with training time on the mountain.
+CVA's mission was to establish a school for student-athletes based on the Greek ideal of developing the body, mind, and spirit equally.
+The initial program provided the first 15 students with a college-preparatory academic curriculum with dedicated training time on the mountain.

-The following year, Carrabassett Valley Academy relocates to the former Capricorn Lodge as a full-time ski academy and college preparatory program.
+The following year, Carrabassett Valley Academy relocated to the Capricorn Lodge, transitioning to a full-time ski academy.

 CVA Expands to Meet Growing Needs